BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 <a id="dlls"></a>
 (Decimated and upgraded 9 November 2023)

-Projects built with Visual Studio require the runtime subroutines required by its languages, which exist in executable "Dynamic Link Libraries" (DLL's') called the "Visual C++ 14 Runtime Libraries", that must be present on your machine to execute those built projects.
+Projects built with MS Visual Studio require the runtime subroutines required by its languages, which exist in executable "Dynamic Link Libraries" (DLL's') called the "Visual C++ 14 Runtime Libraries", that must be present on your machine to execute those built projects.
 The developer (e.g., me) has these DLL's by virtue of having Visual Studio, but that does not supply them to the end-user; but solving that problem is now easy.

 This Microsoft page explains it.
 The NXSYS installer project (**Installer**) now does this (thanks to Ellis Shore, who figured out the right strategy).
-The installing user executing **setup.exe** causes that program to install these prerequisites on the user's machine.
+The installing user executing our **setup.exe** causes that program to install these prerequisites on the user's machine.

 https://learn.microsoft.com/en-us/visualstudio/ide/reference/prerequisites-dialog-box?view=vs-2022